NFischer08/Semi24-Fileexplorer/CONFIG.md

 # Config

 Our project has a config file with which you can change important parameters for your preferences.
-Furthermore, there is a color config file for changing the appereance of the program.
+Furthermore, there is a color config file for changing the appearance of the program.

 Note that you have to restart the program for changes to take effect.
-If you change anything affecting the files to index it is recommended to delete the database, since the program will only insert new files, but won't remove files you don't want to index anymore.
+If you change anything affecting the files to index, it is recommended to delete the database, since the program will only insert new files but won't remove files you don't want to index anymore.

 ## General Config
 You can find it [here](src-tauri/data/config/config.json).

 ### `file_extensions_to_index`
-A list containing all file extensions that should be indexed (added to database) of type string.
+A list containing all file extensions that should be indexed (added to a database) of type string.
 All filetypes not found in this list will be ignored and can therefore not be searched for.

 ### `favourite_extensions`
-An dictionary where you can add your favourite file extensions.
+A dictionary where you can add your favourite file extensions.
-The key is the label and the value contains the extensions sperated by a comma.
+The key is the label, and the value contains the extensions separated by a comma.
 Both the key and the value are of type string.
 The label will be displayed in the file explorer search settings as a checkbox.